SoftwareAG/universalmessaging-server-docker-samples/README.md

 * **BASIC_AUTH_ENABLE**     :   Enable basic authentication on the server
 * **BASIC_AUTH_MANDATORY**  :   Enable and mandate basic authentication on the server
 * **STARTUP_COMMAND**       :   Command will be executed in parallel once the server is up and running (command can be used to configure the server at start-up)
+* **LOG_FRAMEWORK**         :   Enable log4j2 as logging framework by specifying this environment variable with log4j2 as value.
+By default fLogger (UM Native) logging framework enabled.

 Note: After the REALM_NAME environment property is set and persisted, you cannot change the realm name.
 You can pass the configurations as follows: